Divorce & Dissolution Lawyer in the DFW Metroplex

 That is the work we do.
 At Daniell Law Group, you talk directly with Emily Daniell, a litigator who handles your case from the first conversation through the final decree.
 She prepares every matter carefully, keeps you informed at each meaningful step, and meets a hard chapter with steadiness rather than drama.

 Whether your divorce is amicable or hard fought, the goal is the same: protect what matters to you and move you toward a stable next chapter.
 We represent clients across the DFW Metroplex.
-If you are in Fort Worth or Tarrant County, our Fort Worth divorce attorney page covers the local courts in detail.
+If you are in Fort Worth or Tarrant County, our Fort Worth divorce attorney page covers the local courts in detail, and Arlington families can start with our Arlington divorce lawyer page.
+When children are involved, our child custody work becomes central, and we offer focused guidance for women going through divorce.
 Divorce is one part of our full family law and probate practice.

 Types of divorce we handle